-Suggest they take photographs or draw pictures of the places that they collect the mud from, and write labels to tell others what it is like.
+Suggest they take photographs or draw pictures of the places that they collect the mud from.
+Write labels to tell others what it is like.

 Gradually begin to add water to each sample, using a container such as a yoghurt pot to measure out the amount of water used.
 Talk with the children about what they see happening as they mix the mud:

 Suggest the children test out how good each of the mud samples is for making mud pies.
 Before they begin, use shared writing to list the characteristics of a good mud pie.

-Show them pictures such as that of the great mosque of Djenné in central Mali (you can download a free photo of the mosque on this page).
+Show them pictures such as that of the great mosque of Djenné in central Mali.
 Suggest that the children use the mud to make bricks to build a small wall in the outside space.

 These ideas are taken from the We’re Going on a Bear Hunt Talk and Play Story Pack by Jane Bunting.
-Published by Yellow Door, this resource includes a guide full of story-related activities, eight large plastic story cards, a game and a Resources CD with additional support materials.
+Published by Yellow Door, this resource includes a guide full of story-related activities, eight large plastic story cards, a game and a resource CD with additional support materials.